 Data gathered from all three of the above types of tests are important in making acceleration decisions.
 This objective information helps us to compare students to other bright students and to determine if acceleration is indeed in the best interests of a particular student.
 Other information is important in the discussion about acceleration, including psychosocial factors, school support, and family support.
 All of these factors (and more) are considered in the new online Integrated Acceleration System, which facilitates a discussion about four forms of academic acceleration (grade-skipping, early entrance to kindergarten, early entrance to college, and subject acceleration).

 Interested in learning more about acceleration?
-The Belin-Blank Center will offer a 3-semester-hour graduate course on academic acceleration this summer.
-The course will be taught entirely online June 7-August 6 by Dr. Ann Lupkowski-Shoplik, one of the co-authors of the Iowa Acceleration Scale and a co-developer of the new Integrated Acceleration System.
-Contact firstname.lastname@example.org for details about the class and about enrollment.
+The Belin-Blank Center offers a 3-semester-hour graduate course on academic acceleration each summer.
+The course is taught entirely online.
+Contact email@example.com for details about the class and about enrollment.